 VIOLATIONS HISTORY (FEDERAL SNAPSHOT)

-EPA’s national SDWA quarterly files associate 0 violation-related records with this system in the same reporting quarter as the utility snapshot used on WaterCheckup.
+EPA’s national SDWA quarterly files associate 0 violation-related records with this system in the same reporting quarter as the public water system snapshot used on WaterCheckup.
 This is not a complete historical docket — see ECHO and SDWIS for full compliance context.

 Based on BEHAVIOR EDUCATIONAL PROJECTS's monitoring and violation profile, here are vetted filtration options — same picks framework as our city reports.